bkuhn/talks/LinuxCon-North-America-2012/Compliance/compliance.markdown

 + When no software developers are left who want to enforce GPL &hellip;
     + I'll of course stop.

+# Why Increase Enforce project List?

++ BusyBox once stood by itself right now.
+     + Criticism of BusyBox acting alone has some moral validity.

++ BusyBox wanted tohers to stand with it on compliance in the embedded space.
+     + &hellip; and Samba &amp; Linux copyright holders asked for this took.

++ low-end embedded market needs attention.
+     + undercutting those who do real innovation (in compliance).
+     + a market opportunity for many GPL projects to stand together.

+# A Brief Reminder

++ I talk about enforcement because (sadly) it's the most interesting thing Conservancy does.

++ Most of what Conservancy does for its projects is *really* boring:
+     + flight reimbursements for developers.
+     + invoicing donors for their finanical donations.
+     + handling other random logistical bulls***.
+     + see my talk yesterday for details.

++ Enforcement is just a small part of Conservancy's work.

 # More Info / Talk License

 + URLs / Social Networking / Email: